 Turkey turns into a savory soup, mashed potatoes fill quesadillas and sweet potatoes become breakfast stars.

-Offer meat-free mains like a cheesy vegetable pasta and a Veggieducken squash roast to satisfy your vegetarian guests.
+Offer meat-free mains like a chickpea-squash stew and a Veggieducken roast to satisfy your vegetarian guests.